Car Parking Rules in Apartments- Laws & Guidelines

 If you have a parking sticker issued by the residential complex, you may have an easier time getting identified and having access to a parking spot.

-Based on the general body meetings, societies can levy parking charges.
+Based on the general body meetings and apartment parking rules and regulations, societies can levy parking charges.

 When parking is limited, societies may implement a rotating system or a first-come, first-served system to allot a spot.